mh001/thereweare/coincontrol.md

 >
 > _Tab Send coins_
 >   * Button Inputs
->
 >     * click on this button opens actual coin control dialog.
 If no Inputs are selected "automatically selected" is shown.
 >   * Change Checkbox
 >     * checked -> provide custom change address

 * Send 1 PPC from test2 to test1 to 1) create change 2) create two outputs in test1.
   Results: test2 has 0.99PPC left and test1 has 9.01PPC, as shown by coin control window.
-(A strict virification can be done using a block explorer.) txid 94686d535fae9fc015b7e3a270123f437066c60f3c63b658774ffb60e530ee3a
+(A strict verification can be done using a block explorer.) txid 94686d535fae9fc015b7e3a270123f437066c60f3c63b658774ffb60e530ee3a

 In _Coin Control Dialog_ The following are confirmed

 >
 > * Shows a list of all unspent outputs with two view modes
->
->    * tree mode: outputs including change are grouped by wallet address[/li][/list]
+>    * tree mode: outputs including change are grouped by wallet address
 >       tree can be opened showing the actual outputs for this wallet address including change
 >       if change, the change bitcoin address is shown in column "address", otherwise the column "address" is empty, because its a direct output of the wallet address having the bitcoin address already shown in the parent node (same with label)
 >    * list mode: simple list of all unspent outputs
 >